psiinon/test/.github/ISSUE_TEMPLATE/x-ask-a-question.md

 ---
-name: _ Ask a question
+name: X Ask a question
 about: Please don't ask any questions - you might not like the answers
 title: ''
 labels: ''